calebduren/remix-tailwind-shadcn/README.md

 ## Netlify SSR Ready

-This template is pre-configured for **SSR deployment on Netlify** using the official [Remix Netlify adapter](https://remix.run/docs/en/main/deployment/netlify).
+This template is pre-configured for **SSR deployment on Netlify** using the official [@netlify/remix-adapter](https://github.com/netlify/remix-compute) for Remix v2.
 All routes, loaders, and server-side features work out-of-the-box on Netlify—no extra setup required!

-- `@remix-run/netlify` is included as a dependency.
+### Netlify Configuration

+The template includes these key files for Netlify deployment:

+- **`netlify.toml`**: Configures build settings, function locations, and routing rules
+- **`netlify/functions/remix-server.js`**: Custom server function that handles SSR requests
+- **`vite.config.ts`**: Includes the Netlify adapter plugin for Remix

+### Deployment Steps

+1. Push your code to GitHub (or GitLab/Bitbucket)
+2. Connect your repository to Netlify
+3. Netlify will automatically detect the Remix configuration
+4. Your site will be built and deployed with SSR support

+### Key Dependencies

-- `server.js` and `remix.config.js` are set up for Netlify SSR.
+- `@netlify/remix-adapter`: The official Remix v2 adapter for Netlify
+- `@netlify/functions`: Required for serverless function support

+### Troubleshooting Netlify Deployment

+If you encounter a 404 error after deploying to Netlify, check the following:

+1. **Build Output Directory**: Verify that `publish = "build/client"` in `netlify.toml` matches where Vite is generating your client assets

+2. **Functions Directory**: Ensure `directory = "netlify/functions"` in `netlify.toml` points to where your custom server function is located

+3. **Redirect Rule**: Confirm that the redirect in `netlify.toml` points to `/.netlify/functions/remix-server`

+4. **Function Name**: Make sure your function file is named `remix-server.js` in the `netlify/functions` directory

+5. **Deploy Logs**: Check Netlify deploy logs for any errors or mismatches in directory paths

 **Deploying elsewhere?**

 - You can adapt this template for other hosts by following the [Remix deployment docs](https://remix.run/docs/en/main/deployment).
-See comments in `remix.config.js` and `server.js` for guidance.
+You'll need to replace the Netlify adapter with the appropriate adapter for your hosting platform.

 ---